mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 - `lineNumber` is `4` and the components exposes `lastLineWidth` and `firstLineWidth`.
 How can I modify the third line width or color?
 - I think `position` refers to the squares, but what if I want a circle and a square?

+These are all valid questions, some are simples and can be answered in a github issue, but some other needs attention and maybe a new release with some fixes inside.
+There are rooms for improvements.

 ### From a maintainer perspective

 From a maintainer perspective, having many `props` on the same component means that the component implementation itself has to deal with all of them.

 And if you step back from the React ecosystem, thinking about more "conventional programming": having functions with a lot of `arguments` often tend to have a lot of computational logic inside which makes them hard to read and to reason about.
 It's also a signal that, maybe, the function is doing too much and should potentially be split in smaller chunks.

-If we look at the previous statement, a component `props` is like a function `arguments`: the more you have, the more the implementation may become complex (it's not a rule of thumb, but think about bit).
+If we look at the previous statement, a component `props` is like a function `arguments`: the more you have, the more the implementation may become complex.

-**TL;DR: I strongly think that the more props you have on a component, the more the implementation will get complex, the harder it will be to maintain.**
+If the implementation is complex, then there are places for bugs implying more time trying to fix them and less time to focus on important things: solving customers problems.

 ## What I could have done?